vibing-ai/verifact/README.md

    cd verifact
    ```

-2. Initialize virutal environment and obtain dependencies
+2. Initialize virtual environment and install dependencies

    ```bash
    uv sync
    ```

 `uv` is a powerful and preferred modern python package manager.
 This command synchronizes the virtual environment with the dependencies specified in the lockfile (`uv.lock`).
-If the environment or lockfile doesn't exist, uv will create them automatically.
+If the environment or lockfile doesn't exist, `uv` will create them automatically.
 It also installs the project as an editable package by default.

-If a new package is needed in the project, simply run `uv add <package>`, which will update both virutal environment and update your pyproject.toml and uv.lock files to include the new dependency, ensuring your environment remains reproducible and in sync with your project configuration.
+If a new package is needed in the project, simply run `uv add <package>`, which will both update both virtual environment and update your `pyproject.toml` and `uv.lock` files to include the new dependency, ensuring your environment remains reproducible and in sync with your project configuration.

 3. Copy the environment template and configure it: